St Malachy's Church, Belfast: Interior

-The Church was designed by Thomas Jackson of Waterford and it is in the ecclesiastical style of the Tudor period.
-It is cruciform in shape, 113 feet wide, 52 feet wide and 40 feet high.
-The original High Altar, Pulpit and Altar Rails were of Irish Oak however they were replaced with marble when the Church was renovated in 1926.
+The church was designed by Thomas Jackson of Waterford, and it is in the ecclesiastical style of the Tudor period. the builder responsible for the interior was Peter Lundy whose offices were nearby in 11 Joy St.

+It is cruciform in shape, 113 feet long, 52 feet wide and 40 feet high.
+The original high altar, pulpit and altar rails were of Irish oak; however, they were replaced with marble when the church was renovated in 1926 under the designs of Padraic Gregory.
 All that remains of the original ornaments is the canopy over the pulpit which has been painted white to match the marble of the present altar furnishings.
-The Sanctuary floor is mosaic, the principal colour being blue.
-At the foot of the Altar is a pelican, a common Christian symbol of sacrifice.
+The sanctuary floor is mosaic, dating from the 1926 refurbishment, the principal colour being blue.
+At the foot of the altar is a pelican, a common Christian symbol of sacrifice.
+This work is recorded as being from the studio of Ludwig Oppenheimer in Manchester.

 Saint Malachy's is, perhaps, best known for its fan vaulted ceiling which is an imitation of the Henry VII Chapel in Westminster Abbey.
 Sir Charles Brett stated: It is as though a wedding cake has been turned inside out, so creamy, lacy and frothy is the plasterwork.
-There are two Side Altars in the Church, on either side of the Sanctuary.
+There are two side altars in the church, on either side of the sanctuary.
 One is dedicated to Saint Joseph, the other to the Blessed Virgin Mary.
-The Church also has statues of the Sacred Heart of Jesus, Saint Francis of Assisi, Saint Anthony of Padua, Saint Thérèse of Lisieux, Saint Philomena, Saint Malachy himself, and Saint Benedict Joseph Labre, known as "The Ragged Saint" by the people of Belfast and throughout Ireland.
+The church also has statues of the Sacred Heart of Jesus, Saint Francis of Assisi, Saint Anthony of Padua, Saint Thérèse of Lisieux, Saint Philomena, Saint Malachy himself, and Saint Benedict Joseph Labre, known as "The Ragged Saint" by the people of Belfast and throughout Ireland.

 World War II

 During the Second World War there were a number of raids on Belfast by the Luftwaffe, the German Air Force.
-On one occasion, during the infamous Belfast Blitz of Easter Tuesday, 15 April 1941, a bomb landed in front of the Church and, while it did not cause any structural damage to the Church, many of the windows were blown in.
+On one occasion, during the infamous Belfast Blitz of Easter Tuesday, 15 April 1941, a bomb landed in front of the church and, while it did not cause any structural damage to the church, many of the windows were blown in.
 A second bomb landed at the nearby Gasworks.
-The explosion caused a huge vacuum in the local area which literally sucked out the remainder of the windows and the original Irish Oak frames were destroyed.
+The explosion caused a huge vacuum in the local area which literally sucked out the remainder of the windows and the original Irish oak frames were destroyed.

 Being a time of war, it was impossible to replace the oak window frames and so they were replaced in concrete, something that was to prove more damaging than the German bombs.
-Over 60 years the strength of the concrete destroyed the bricks surrounding these frames (the Church was built with handmade bricks) and by the time the Restoration work was complete upwards of 80,000 bricks needed to be replaced.
-While the Church suffered a great deal of damage during the War it was still kept open by doing the work in stages, sometimes with half the building closed off.
+Over 60 years the strength of the concrete destroyed the bricks surrounding these frames (the church was built with handmade bricks) and by the time the restoration work was complete upwards of 80,000 bricks needed to be replaced.
+While the church suffered a great deal of damage during the War it was still kept open by doing the work in stages, sometimes with half the building closed off.